-- A completed application form (DOC).
-Note: ALL overall and prerequisite GPAs will be updated by registrar and reported to the Athletic Training Program at the conclusion of the spring semester.
+- All overall and prerequisite GPAs will be updated by the registrar and reported to the athletic training program at the conclusion of the spring semester.
 Please indicate current overall GPA if known.

-- Two completed character reference forms.
-One must be completed by a BOC Certified Athletic Trainer.
+- One must be completed by a BOC certified athletic trainer.